lannah2/ai-for-the-arts/README.md

 Repositories are effective in writing, storing, sharing, and duplicating information and files without compromising the original data.
 They allow different versions of a file to be distributed and collaborated on, whilst actively mainting the initial document.

 ## Task: Write about the Purpose of your Repository
-The purpose of my repository is to create a portfolio of my lab tasks which can be shared, copied and edited, whilst marking the progress of my understanding of GitHub and Artificial Intelligence for the Arts and Humanities.
+The purpose of my repository is to create a portfolio of my lab tasks which can be shared, copied and edited, whilst marking the progress of my understanding of GitHub coding and Artificial Intelligence within the Arts and Humanities.

 ## Task: Write about your Goals for the End of the Course.